-A student may work with their dean, the McKeen Center for Common Good, athletic teams, or other student groups to identify an appropriate project and fulfill their obligations.
+A student should work with on-campus resources such as their class dean, the McKeen Center for Common Good, athletic teams, or other student groups to identify an appropriate project and fulfill their obligations.
 However, ultimately, it is the student’s responsibility to finalize the project and complete the community service hours within the timeframe specified by the outcome letter.
-Failure to complete the community service may result in additional disciplinary action including, but not limited to, referral to the Judicial Board.
+Failure to complete the community service may result in additional disciplinary action including, but not limited to, referral to the Conduct Review Board.

 To confirm completion of community service, the student must fill-out and submit the community service form to their dean by or before the assigned deadline.
 The form must specify the project served, the number of hours completed, which may be more than assigned but not less, and the form be signed by the organization’s volunteer supervisor (or equivalent).
 The supervisor may not be a student’s parent, guardian, or sibling.

-- Mediation: In addition to being educational in nature, mediations will seek to: (1) acknowledge harmful behavior or conduct and establish accountability; (2) seek ways to repair the harm as much as possible; and (3) create an agreed upon plan for the future to prevent repeated violation.
-Mediation will result in a written resolution that outline clear steps individuals must take in order to address the conduct or repair the harm (g., educational component, apology letter, community service, etc).
+- Program for Non-violence and Conflict Resolution: Students may be referred to the Program for Non-violence and Conflict Resolution in addition to being educational in nature, PNVCR seeks to: (1) acknowledge harmful behavior or conduct and establish accountability; (2) repair the harm as much as possible; and (3) create an agreed upon plan for the future to prevent repeated violation.
+Mediation will result in a written resolution that outline clear steps individuals must take in order to address the conduct or repair the harm (educational component, apology letter, community service, etc).
 The agreement becomes part of the student record as a disciplinary outcome.
-Failure to honor the agreement could result in additional sanctions or referral to the Judicial Board for adjudication.
+Failure to honor the agreement could result in additional sanctions or additional disciplinary action.

 - Academic Outcomes: Range of various penalties such as grading penalties, course failures, revisions of assignments.

-- Fines: Although the College does not assess monetary fines as punitive measures, some departments on campus may charge a student for the fee associated with costs assessed to the College as a result of the student’s conduct; for example, failure to evacuate during a fire alarm or the malicious discharge of a fire extinguisher.
+- Fines: Although the Office of the Dean of Students College does not assess monetary fines as punitive measures, some departments on campus may charge a student for the fee associated with costs assessed to the College as a result of the student’s conduct; for example, failure to evacuate during a fire alarm or the malicious discharge of a fire extinguisher.
 (Please refer to Bowdoin College Facilities Management policies for more information.)

 - Restitution: Students who damage to College property will be required to make restitution commensurate with the cost of replacing or repairing property damage, destroyed, or taken.
 Restitution may also be assessed in the case of theft or misappropriation.